The Labrador Retriever is the most popular dog in the United States, and with good reason.

 Next, you need to make the journey as physically comfortable for your dog as you can.

-The small stature of a Pyrador allows it to sit easily on a car seat but it is better to have a dog harness to safeguard your dog against sudden shocks or jerks.
+The small statue of a Pyrador allows it to sit easily on a car seat but it is better to have a dog harness to safeguard your dog against sudden shocks or jerks.

 However, make sure the harness is comfortable and does not dig harshly into the skin of your Pyrador.